MirzaOzkahraman/Reader-Writer-Synchronization-Problem/README.txt

 ### Code Execution Flow

-- The 'Main' class initializes a thread pool and creates multiple reader and writer threads.
+- The `Main` class initializes a thread pool and creates multiple reader and writer threads.
 - Readers and writers compete for access to shared data.
-- Synchronization is managed by 'ReadWriteLock', ensuring no race conditions.
+- Synchronization is managed by `ReadWriteLock`, ensuring no race conditions.

 ## How It Works